dialpad/dialtone-legacy/docs/utilities/backgrounds/clip.md

 ---
 title: Background clip
-desc: Utilities for controlling whether an element's background extends underneath its border, padding, or content box.
+description: Utilities for controlling whether an element's background extends underneath its border, padding, or content box.
 ---

 ## Usage